nishatkh/termclock/README.md

 </p>

 <p>
-  It is written in Python and works as a lightweight alternative to tty-clock, while offering better customization, multiple ASCII fonts, color themes, and optional system monitoring.
+  It is written in Python and works as a lightweight, while offering better customization, multiple ASCII fonts, color themes, and optional system monitoring.
 </p>